sriemer/fix-linux-mouse/README.md

 With `HID_QUIRK_IGNORE` (`0x00000004`) it is also possible to exclude a device.
 The USB IDs can be displayed with `lsusb -vvv`.

-If you find out that a quirk is required for your device, then please report that to the **linux-usb(a)vger.kernel.org** mailing list to get it fixed in the upstream kernel.
-The USB developers can also help with debugging.
+If you find out that a quirk is required for your device, then please open a GitHub issue here for discussion.
+Relevant mailing lists are **linux-usb** and **linux-input** on **vger.kernel.org** to get it fixed in the upstream kernel.

 **Recent changes:**
    * `v4.16`: quirks moved to `hid_quirks` in